Jagpreet-Sifive/Chisel1/One_hot/README.md

 =============

  Hi,
-    This project is not related to all chisel Topics.
-Here we are focusing only on H/W  constructing  and Register.
+    This  is  on H/W  constructing  and Register.